rzhao01/personal-website/content/home/about.md

 I'm part of the [Computer Systems Lab (CSL)](https://www.csl.cornell.edu) at Cornell.

-I started my PhD doing research on algorithms for FPGA high-level synthesis, working on improving HLS design quality without additional manual effort.
+I started my PhD doing research on algorithms for FPGA high-level synthesis, working to improve HLS design quality without additional manual effort.
-My recent work focuses on hardware specialization for deep neural networks.
-Specifically, my goal is to redesign existing DNN algorithms to better suit energing hardware architectures.
+More recently, my work has focused on hardware specialization for deep neural networks and redesigning DNN algorithms to better suit emerging hardware architectures.

 I received my Bachelors in Electrical and Computer Engineering from University of Toronto in 2014.
 During my undergrad, I interned at Altera (now part of Intel) in the timing modeling team,